 Committing straight to the trunk

 Some teams will choose to commit/push straight to the trunk.
 Most likely it is because they are a small team with each team member knowing what the others are up to.
 Their build is probably fast and relatively exhaustive, and they may well seldom experience a build breakage.
-If the build does break (post integration into trunk/master) then they most likely ‘revert’ the commit straight away, possibly locking the trunk for a short period of time while that is performed.
+If the build does break (post integration into trunk/main) then they most likely ‘revert’ the commit straight away, possibly locking the trunk for a short period of time while that is performed.
 If the team is really small (say three or four), in which case the team might allow someone to fix the build quickly and commit that in order to get the build green again.

 In the 2000’s many Trunk-Based Development teams might have numbered up to 100 committers.
 They may have been extremely

 reverts (lock trunk, revert, kick off the CI daemon again, unlock trunk if green again).
 If there was no build-automation server, they would

 have performed check-in activities that 1997’s C3 team

 would have recognized, because they wanted that human

 assurance that gated check-ins are all that is needed to keep the build green.
 Namely, developers holding an

 “I/we are checking in now, nobody else should be”.
 They run the full build after bringing their checkout up to date